butfirstchai.com

 Ingredients

-• oil: you can use olive oil, sunflower oil, coconut oil, melted butter or melted ghee.
+• Oil: You may use olive oil, sunflower oil, coconut oil, melted butter, or ghee; they all work beautifully.

 How to make it?